 - The Magic Eraser – A Mr. Clean Magic Eraser is commonly used to clean a stylus.
 To effectively clean your stylus, lift your tonearm upwards and repeatedly stab the stylus in and out of the pad.
 By doing this, small unwanted particles that have built up will be detached.

 - A Stylus Brush – Additionally, a stylus brush with the appropriate cleaning solution is also ideal.
 It’ll remove any unwanted debris while reducing the static energy built up on the stylus.

 - Record cleanliness – Lastly, the overall cleanliness of a stylus is a direct representation of the maintenance performed on the records themselves.
 With clean records, a stylus cannot become dirty.

 Including the above, the quality of the records could be causing vinyl crackle.
 As records become older, they deteriorate.
 It's a challenging situation that's hard to avoid because of the materials used.
 Damage can occur on the surface or grooves as they become older, causing crackles, skips, and other unwanted noises.

-When records encounter severe damage to the integrity of the vinyl, it's almost unreversible.
+When records encounter severe damage to the integrity of the vinyl, it's almost irreversible.
 Some professional specialists can unwarp, de-scratch, and repair your vinyl records, but they're hard to come by.
-Therefore, to guarantee you aren't confronted with this, ensure you perform adequate maintenance to your equipment.
+Therefore, to guarantee you aren't confronted with this, ensure you perform adequate maintenance on your equipment.

 After reading this article, you should have a more comprehensive idea of what could potentially cause vinyl crackle and how you can determine and appropriately act on the issue to reduce its occurrence.
 Undoubtedly, it's a very frustrating situation, but it can be reduced radically with a bit of extra care and attention.